saradzadeh/Engineer_in_test/automation_test.md

 ### Step5:
 * I searched the element to test (the subscription prompt) in line20.
 * I found the class name of the subscription prompt div from the browser.
+The driver could not find the element.
+So, I changed the element into the title of the subscription prompt.
+Finally, the driver successfully found it.

 ### Step6: Doing action
 * I Started to do actions.
 I used display action to check if the subscription prompt displays on the page after loading.